avaranovich/webcourse/README.md

 ## Usefull resources

-Just to give you an idea, of what's possible with deck.js and keydown, have a look at this example http://infews.github.com/keydown/#slide-0
+Whant to have an idea of what's possible with deck.js and keydown, have a look at this example http://infews.github.com/keydown/#slide-0

 Want to know more about markdown syntax? http://daringfireball.net/projects/markdown/syntax